 Different units (km/miles) can be selected for the display - see section "Change unit" (p.
-121).
+124).
+During gas operation the trip computer shows the equivalent consumption of gas.

 Range - distance to empty tank

 The trip computer shows the approximate distance that can be driven with the fuel quantity remaining in the tank.